devops329/devops/instruction/recovery/recovery.md

 ## RTO & RPO

-There are two main metrics that help guide your backup and recovery design.
-This includes the RTO (Recovery Time Objective) and RPO (Recovery Point Objective).
-The process of defining these objectives indicates that they are been tested and therefore your organization and customers can reasonably expect that the objectives will be met as part of the failure resolution.
+There are two main metrics that help guide your backup and recovery design: RTO (Recovery Time Objective) and RPO (Recovery Point Objective).
+The process of defining these objectives indicates that they have been tested and therefore your organization and customers can reasonably expect that the objectives will be met as part of the failure resolution.

 ### Recovery Time Objective (RTO)